open-edge-insights/eii-azure-bridge/README.md

     > **NOTE:** Execute the following command from the
     > `<EIS root source code>/docker_setup/provision/`directory.

+    Before running the following command, make sure to modify the `docker_setup/.env` file according to the EIS configuration you want to use.

+    Also, set the `ETCD_HOST` variable in the `docker_setup/.env` file in EIS to the IP address of your development system.

     ```sh
     $ sudo -H -E ./provision_eis.sh ../docker-compose.yml
     ```